-Selection of a program of study takes place prior to registration.
-The MCC Catalog or individual program guides (available in Student Services or on the MCC Web site) list specific courses required for program completion.
+Selection of a program of study takes place prior to initial registration; to make subsequent changes, students may complete and submit to Enrollment Services a Change of Program form, which can be obtained in Student Services or MyMontcalm.
+The MCC Catalog or individual program guides (available in Student Services or on the MCC website) list specific courses required for program completion.
 Exceptions to any program requirements will be made only by the dean of the appropriate academic division of the college and must be authorized in writing on a course waiver/substitution form.